harishtanu007/AirTrafficController-Mend-Interview/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Access the url(http://localhost:3000) to view it in the browser.
+Access the url(http://localhost:3000) to view it in the browser.<br>

 Enqueue operation: To enqueue an aircraft, click on Enqueue button and add the required details(Type and Size), click on save.
-This adds the aircraft to the queue.
+This adds the aircraft to the queue.<br>
 Dequeue operation: To dequeue an aircraft, click on Dequeue button.
-This requires an aircraft based on its Type and Size.
+This requires an aircraft based on its Type and Size.<br>